apify/apify-microsoft-power-automate-integration/intro.md

 ## Get started with your connector

-1. Create a connection to Apify using OAuth 2.0 authentication
+1. Create a connection to Apify using Sign in with Apify authentication [OAuth 2.0]
 2. Select an action from the available list:
    - **Run Actor** - Start an Actor run for web scraping
    - **Run Task** - Execute a pre-configured Actor Task